netdata/netdata/collectors/python.d.plugin/tor/README.md

-# tor
+# Tor monitoring with Netdata

-Module connects to tor control port to collect traffic statistics.
+Connects to the Tor control port to collect traffic statistics.

-**Requirements:**
+## Requirements

 -   `tor` program
 -   `stem` python package